 Have Lunch at Key Largo Conch House

-Tucked away off right off the Overseas Hwy is this chilled-out lunch and dinner spot.
-They dish up delicious conch meals (which you must try when in the Florida Keys) and other seafood dishes.
-It’s best to call ahead and make reservations – this place can get busy!
+Tucked away right off the Overseas Highway is this chilled-out lunch and dinner spot.
+They serve delicious conch meals (which you must try when in the Florida Keys) and other seafood dishes.
+It’s best to call ahead and make reservations—this place can get busy!

 Eat at The Fish House